Home Handguns .380 Auto

 About This Firearm

 The Taurus 738 TCP was one of the lightest .380 pistols ever mass-produced at just 10.2 oz unloaded.
-Manufactured in Taurus's Miami facility from roughly 2009 to 2018, it competed directly with the original Ruger LCP in the ultra-light pocket gun market.
+Taurus manufactured the 738 TCP in Brazil, with Taurus USA handling distribution and warranty service through their Miami, Florida facility.
+Production ran from roughly 2009 to 2018, competing directly with the original Ruger LCP in the ultra-light pocket gun market.
 The TCP uses a double-action-only hammer-fired mechanism with a smooth 5 lb trigger pull, a loaded chamber indicator, and the Taurus Security System lock.

 At 5.25" overall and 0.87" wide, the TCP fits in a front jeans pocket.
 The 2.84" barrel and 6+1 capacity put it in the same class as the Ruger LCP II, but the TCP undercuts the LCP II by 0.4 oz.
 Owners report the DAO trigger is long but consistent, without the staging or wall that striker-fired guns provide.
 The low-profile fixed sights are vestigial at best.